easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-Testing.md

 6. Preferably use `subject__action--target` pattern, i.e. `button__open--crm-index`.

 <!-- theme: danger -->
 >This is valid for views tests, or every other test which expect some CSS.
-Avoid CSS, use custom data-cy attribute
+Avoid CSS, use custom `data-cy` attribute

 ### How to write them?

-If HTML is rendered by backend, on rails, you need to pass `"data-cy": "some-value"`, for example:
+If HTML is rendered by backend you need to pass `"data-cy": "some-value"`, for example:

 ```ruby
 link_to(l(:label), url, class: 'customize-button', "data-cy": "button-customize_page")